Paramee-Saejia/OOP-assignment-1/readme.md

 Git Version Control
 The following commits were made during development:
-- (Missed) Initial commit for procedural code conversion
+- Initial commit for procedural code conversion
 - Book class implemented and tested
 - Member class implemented and tested
 - Library class implemented and tested
 - Final integration and testing of all classes
 - git commit readme (i forgot to add it to Final commit)
-Note: The first commit was unintentionally skipped during setup.
-The procedural code was already complete and used as reference.